corbe19/Startup-Web-App/README.md

 - **Frontend makes WebSocket connection** - done!
 - **Data sent over WebSocket connection** - done!
 - **WebSocket data displayed** - Displays message to leaderboard when another player connects to the leaderboard page.
 Yay!

+## React deliverable

+For this deliverable I converted the application over to use Vue.
+I know it is supposed to use React, but the instructor said I could use Vue because I already have extensive experience with React.

+ - **Bundled and transpiled** - done!
+ - **Components** - Login and About are components.
+ - **Router** - Routing between login, home, and about.
+ - **Hooks** - Used hoooks for Login and About!